Two dead in building collapse in TN, five rescued | Science-Environment

 Two dead in building collapse in TN, five rescued

 Two persons, including a woman, were killed in a building that collapsed in the city due to heavy rains accompanied by strong winds while five others were rescued, police said on Monday.
-The single-storey building on Chettiveedhi (Chetti Street) suddenly came down on Sunday night and eight persons, including two in the ground floor were trapped in the debris around 10.30 pm.
+The single-story building on Chettiveedhi (Chetti Street) suddenly came down on Sunday night and eight persons, including two on the ground floor, were trapped in the debris around 10.30 pm.

-Police and Fire and Rescue personnel toiled hard to clear the debris and managed to pull out those who were trapped, while the district collector, K Rajamani and police Commissioner, Sumit Saran monitoring the rescue operations.
+Police and Fire and Rescue personnel toiled hard to clear the debris and managed to pull out those who were trapped, while the district Collector K Rajamani and police Commissioner Sumit Saran monitored the rescue operations.
 However, a woman and a male died under the impact of the collapse, police said.

-The rescued include a six-year old child and search is on for another, they said.
-The city experienced heavy rains accompanied with strong winds from evening till midnight.
+The rescued include a six-year-old child and search is on for another, they said.
+The city experienced heavy rains accompanied by strong winds from the evening till midnight.